kosail/dotfolio/README.md

 - 🧠 Each “app” is not just aesthetic — it tells a part of the story: my skills, my personality, my design sense
 - 🌐 Runs fully client-side, no backend, no trackers

-> Dotfolio isn't just a portfolio.
-It's a window into how I think — structured like an operating system, but powered by storytelling.
+> Dotfolio is structured like an operating system, but powered by storytelling.
 Just check it out:

 ![Showdown of some apps](repo_images/nightly_appearance.webp)